 Get a quote for a rental car now!

 You’ll find all the major car rental companies in Antigua.
-They all have representation at the airport, although the car rental offices are NOT in the main terminal, they’re based in the OLD terminal building (exit arrivals, turn left and follow the road until you find the next building!).
+They all have representation at the airport, although the car rental offices are NOT in the main terminal, they’re based in the OLD terminal building (exit arrivals, turn left, and follow the road until you find the next building!).
 You’ll also find car rental companies at the cruise terminal in St Johns.
 They do NOT, however, have specific offices there.
 You’ll meet them either at your accommodation (they’ll come and collect you) or at a local café.
 You will need to contact them and confirm pick-up and drop-off points.
 Arranging for a car at the cruise terminal doesn’t mean that someone will meet you with a board with your name on!

 Take care walking in Antigua

 There are a few sidewalks in St John’s and several in English Harbour, but generally, there are no sidewalks or pavements in Antigua.
 While you may see a few people walking along the roads, there won’t be many.
 Roads are also unlit at night in the main, so if you plan on walking, you’d be advised to take a torch if you plan on being out after dark.
-We walked back to our apartments most evenings and found that the traffic was relatively light, but were glad we had torches – more to warn drivers of our position than anything else!
+We walked back to our apartments most evenings and found that the traffic was relatively light, but were glad we had torches – mostly to warn drivers of our position than anything else!

 Charter a Yacht or Take a Skippered Charter Around Antigua

-The water around Antigua and the pretty constant windows provide great sailing opportunities.
+The water around Antigua and the pretty constant winds provide great sailing opportunities.
 There is no better way to see an island than from the water.
 You can relax and chill out and charter a skippered trip around Antigua and explore some of the beaches and locations only accessible from the water – check out options here

 Getting from the Airport to your Accommodation on Antigua

 The easiest way to get from the Antigua VC Bird International Airport to your accommodation is to either take a taxi or rent a car.
-All of the major car rental companies are represented at the airport and ts by far the most convenient way to travel around the island.
+All of the major car rental companies are represented at the airport and it’s by far the most convenient way to travel around the island.

 If you prefer to prebook and prepay your transfer – then book it now with Viator here

-Taxi’s at Antigua’s airport are represented by a taxi dispatch desk in the arrivals area (there is also free WiFi for 15 minutes here and 2 ATMs.
+Taxis at Antigua’s airport are represented by a taxi dispatch desk in the arrivals area (there is also free WiFi for 15 minutes here and 2 ATMs).
 Taxis can be paid for in either EC dollars or US dollars.
-Taxi’s in Antigua run at set rates.
+Taxis in Antigua run at set rates.

 There is a bus stop just outside the airport, which runs on a route back into St John’s – although we never saw a bus running this route during our time on the island.